gromacs/gromacs/docs/user-guide/mdp-options.rst

    (10)
    The number of chained Nose-Hoover thermostats for velocity Verlet integrators, the leap-frog :mdp-value:`integrator=md` integrator only supports 1.
-Data for the NH chain variables is not printed to the :ref:`edr` file, but can be using the ``GMX_NOSEHOOVER_CHAINS`` environment variable
+Data for the NH chain variables is not printed to the :ref:`edr` file by default, but can be turned on with the :mdp:`print-nose-hoover-chains` option.

+.. mdp:: print-nose-hoover-chain-variables

+   .. mdp-value:: no

+      Do not store Nose-Hoover chain variables in the energy file.

+   .. mdp-value:: yes

+      Store all positions and velocities of the Nose-Hoover chain in the energy file.

 .. mdp:: tc-grps